ml-for-sciences/ml-book/book/_build/html/_sources/docs/supervised_learning_w_NNs/ml_training_regularization.md

         discussed, a softmax function.

-3.  *Choose the loss function*: Since we are dealing with a classification task, we use the cross-entropy, Eq. [](eq:cross-entropy) .
+3.  *Choose the loss function*: Since we are dealing with a classification task, we use the cross-entropy, Eq. {eq}`eq:cross-entropy`.

 4.  *Train and evaluate the model*: Follow the standard machine-learning workflow to train[^2] and evaluate the model.
 However, unlike in the